teaall/renovate-runner/README.md

 This repository uses [Renovate Bot](https://github.com/renovatebot/renovate) in combination with GitHub Actions workflow to automatically manage and update dependencies on specified repositories.

+It applies the shared Renovate configuration from [https://github.com/teaall/renovate-config](https://github.com/teaall/renovate-config) during the process.

 ## Why is this important?

 Keeping dependencies up to date is crucial for several reasons: